recallnet/recall-mcp/README.md

 # Recall MCP Server

 This is a Model Context Protocol (MCP) server implementation for [Recall](https://docs.recall.network/) operations.
-It allows Cursor (and other MCP-compatible clients) to interact with Recall services for blockchain storage operations.
+It allows Cursor, Claude Desktop, and other MCP-compatible clients to interact with Recall services for blockchain storage operations.

 ## Features